usegalaxy-au/tools-au/tools/dorado/README.md

 Because models can be added and removed, models are listed **per container** in the loc file.

-Here's some code to **append** the models from the container with hash `1c65eb070a9fc1d88710c4dc09b06541f96fdd28`  to the loc file.
+Here's some code to update the loc file with models from the container with hash `1c65eb070a9fc1d88710c4dc09b06541f96fdd28`.

 ```bash
 export DORADO_HASH="1c65eb070a9fc1d88710c4dc09b06541f96fdd28"